Can skin become dependent on moisturizers?

 Dear Dried Up,

-Some experimentation may be necessary in finding the right formula (i.e. soap, shower duration, moisturizer) that works best.
-If after trying lots of things, there is still no improvement, you may want to consult a dermatologist.
-A specialist may be able to help you determine if something more serious is going on such as eczema, dermatitis, or psoriasis, all of which can benefit from a prescription.
+Despite the variety in moisturizers, they essentially function by supplying water for the skin to absorb and an oily substance that hinders water loss from the skin.
+Therefore, the choice of what moisturizer to use often comes down to the subjective experience.
+It may warrant some experimentation to determine the best combination of soap, bathing duration, moisturizer, time of application, among other variables, that works for you.
+If after trying lots of combinations, there’s still no improvement, you may want to consult a dermatologist.
+This type of specialist may be able to help you determine if something more serious is going on such as eczema, dermatitis, or psoriasis, all of which can benefit from medical treatment.

-Have fun figuring out what works best for you.
-Here's to healthy and hydrated skin!
+Best of luck figuring out what works best for finding your highly hydrated skin!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?